Powerlearnproject/se-day1-assignment-smgisore/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Tell me about baking .[vague
-Tell me the steps involved in baking  a round chocolate cake for 3 people with white frosting The improved prompt enables the ai to give a specific answer that best suits the question
+Tell me the steps involved in baking  a round chocolate cake for 3 people with white frosting The improved prompt enables the ai to give a specific answer that best suits the question asked